This article discusses deploying and troubleshooting a Datto ALTO 1 device.

 - Pressing the power button three times will force the device to grab a dhcp address.
 A short, louder chime will confirm this.

-- After this is complete, try to access device.dattobackup.com on the LAN and see if the device appears when browsing to that website.
+- Try to access device.dattobackup.com on the LAN and see if the device appears when browsing to that website.

-- If the previously outlined steps don't allow you to access the device, power cycle the device and determine if it is in fact accessible subsequently.
+- If the previously outlined steps don't allow you to access the device, power cycle the device, and try to reaccess it.

-- If not, attach either a HDMI or USB monitor to the device to determine the current status of the ALTO interface.
+- If still not accessible, attach either an HDMI or USB monitor to the device to determine the current status of the ALTO interface.

-- If the device still won't connect, try the steps outlined in the article Troubleshooting Checkin Errors.
+- If the device still doesn't connect, try the steps outlined in the article Troubleshooting Checkin Errors.